thatBrian/MQTT-Guide/Readme.md

 This concludes on demonstation.
 Feel free to reach out if you have any questions or notice any ares that need to be fixed or improved.

-If you'd like to learn more about this Authentication, Mosquitto actually provides a pretty nice introduction in the documentation here: https://mosquitto.org/man/mosquitto-conf-5.html
+If you'd like to learn more about this Authentication, Mosquitto